vamping111/terraform-provider-testmark/website/docs/r/instance.html.markdown

 The following arguments are supported:

 * `ami` - (Optional) AMI to use for the instance.
-Required unless `launch_template` is specified and the Launch Template specifes an AMI.
+?
+Required unless `launch_template` is specified and the Launch Template specifies an AMI.
 If an AMI is specified in the Launch Template, setting `ami` will override the AMI specified in the Launch Template.
 * `associate_public_ip_address` - (Optional) Whether to associate a public IP address with an instance in a VPC.
 * `availability_zone` - (Optional) AZ to start the instance in.